wekeo/working-with-python/README.md

 ## License

 This code is licensed under an MIT license.
-See file LICENCE.txt for details on the usage and distribution terms.
+See file LICENSE.txt for details on the usage and distribution terms.
 No dependencies are distributed as part of this package.
+Copyright EUMETSAT 2022.

 All product names, logos, and brands are property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.